linzihan-backforward/RecSysEvaluation/README.md

 Any scientific publications that use our codes or results should cite the following paper as the reference.

-We will update the citation when the paper is published.
+We will update the citation when the paper publish.